Skip to main content

 Tesha Buss

-Tesha moved to Vermont in 2004 to open her business, Good Commons in Plymouth and a decade later she started her family in Woodstock.
+Tesha joined the Woodstock Community Trust in 2025 as its first Interim Executive Director.
+Tesha opened her business, Good Commons in Plymouth in 2004 and a decade later started her family in Woodstock.
 Being community and solutions minded, she led the Rainbow Playschool expansion project; developed the Mt.
 Rainbow Community Solar array; co-founded the afterschool program, The Community Campus; and served as our State Representative for two years.
 She utilized the Woodstock Municipal housing program to create a one-bedroom unit dedicated to housing local educators.
-Tesha’s first career was in the theatre industry in NYC performing on Broadway as well as working in production management for projects such as Times Square New Year’s Eve, events at Henri Bendel and industrials for Vitamin Water.
+Tesha’s first career was in theatre, performing on Broadway as well as working in production management for projects such as Times Square New Year’s Eve, events at Henri Bendel, and industrials for Vitamin Water.
 She believes rural towns rely upon community investment in order to realize their potential, create a more vibrant culture and plan for the future.

 Jill Davies